imathis/esvg/README.md

 # Esvg

-Easily embed optimized SVGs in JS, HTML, or CSS.
+Easily embed optimized SVGs in JS or HTML.
 Use as a standalone tool or with Rails.

 1. Converts a directory full of SVGs into a single optimized SVG using symbols.
 2. Uses Javascript to inject SVGs into pages, so it's easily cacheable.